RED Mountain Resort, BC, Drops 2nd Promotional Teaser for Canadaโ€™s Newest Lift-Accessed Bike Park

 The highly anticipated opening of RED Mountainโ€™s bike park is almost here.
 Photo Credit: RED Mountain Resort / Ashley Voykin

 The countdown is officially on: RED Mountain Resort in Rossland, British Columbia, is gearing up to open its brand-new lift-accessed bike park on June 21, 2025.
-To celebrate the milestone, the resort has launched Episode One of a stunning two-part video mini-series along with the debut of its new RED Mountain Bike Park websiteโ€”complete with a trail map, pricing, FAQ, and everything riders need to plan their trip.
+To celebrate the milestone, the resort has launched Episode Two of a stunning two-part video mini-series along with its new RED Mountain Bike Park websiteโ€”complete with a trail map, pricing, FAQ, and everything riders need to plan their trip.

-The park is committed to developing riding skills for all ages, styles, and abilities through a high-quality, expanding trail network that emphasizes variety and progression.
+The park is committed to developing riding skills for all ages, styles, and abilities through a high-quality, expanding trail network emphasizing variety and progression.
 Photo Credit: RED Mountain Resort / Ashley Voykin

-To bring this vision to life, RED has partnered with Whistler-based Gravity Logic, one of the worldโ€™s top names in bike park development.
+Whistler-based Gravity Logic is one of the worldโ€™s top names in bike park development.
 The result?
 A world-class riding experience designed for everyone, from first-time downhillers to seasoned pros.
-Whether you’re looking for flowy green trails or technical black descents, the RED Bike Park promises progression and fun for every rider.
+Whether looking for flowy green trails or technical black descents, the RED Bike Park promises progression and fun for every rider.

 Red Mountain Bike Park map.
 Photo Credit: RED Mountain Resort

-โ€œThis multi-million-dollar project is more than a bike park,โ€ Andrew Lunt, REDโ€™s General Manager, said. โ€œThe RED Bike Park is poised to be the cornerstone for the community of Rossland, the promotion of local tourism, outdoor recreation in the Kootenays, and to elevate Rossland as the premier destination four-season basecamp for a multitude of outdoor experiences.โ€
+โ€œThis multi-million-dollar project is more than a bike park,โ€ Andrew Lunt, REDโ€™s General Manager, said. โ€œThe RED Bike Park is poised to be the cornerstone for the community of Rossland, the promotion of local tourism, outdoor recreation in the Kootenays, and to elevate Rossland as the premier destination four-season basecamp for many outdoor experiences.โ€

 The bike park will roll out an exciting mix of singletrack, jump lines, and flow trails for riders of all skill levels, all coming to life over the next three years.
 Photo Credit: RED Mountain Resort / Ashley Voykin